Shuffle: Cleveland Band Seafair's Big Comeback

 According to Hope, the band is different and better.

 “The songs are 50 times more truthful,” Hope said.
+The band releases its first new music on Friday (September 21), a single called "Try."

-The band is also less concerned with fame and more focused on making music.
+The band says it is also less concerned with fame and more focused on making music.

 “We’re just doing our thing and getting our music into ears,” Riehl said.
 “Hopefully it resonates with enough people that we just continue to build ourselves.”

-Note: Editor's note: This story was originally published on December 14, 2017.